-Operating expenses for the Federal Education Loans segment primarily include costs incurred to perform servicing and asset recovery activities on our FFELP Loan portfolio and federal education loans held by other institutions.
-Expenses were \$117 million lower, primarily as a result of the decrease in servicing and asset recovery revenue discussed above.
+Operating expenses for the Federal Education Loans segment primarily include costs incurred to perform servicing on our FFELP Loan portfolio and federal education loans held by other institutions.
+Expenses were \$34 million lower as a result of the paydown of the loan portfolio, lower contract-exit transition services referenced above, as well as exiting the asset recovery business line in the fourth quarter of 2022.

-Federal Loan Forgiveness
+Various Federal Loan Forgiveness Plans

 On August 24, 2022, the Biden-Harris Administration announced its Student Debt Relief (SDR) Plan.
-The SDR Plan provides up to \$20,000 in one-time debt relief to income-qualified recipients with ED held student loans and initially extended the repayment pause on ED held loans through December 31, 2022.
-This repayment pause has been further extended as detailed below.
-Privately held FFELP Loans themselves, like ours, do not qualify for debt forgiveness.
+The SDR Plan would have provided up to \$20,000 in one-time debt relief to income-qualified recipients with ED held student loans and a repayment pause on ED held loans.
+Privately held FFELP Loans, like ours, were not eligible for debt forgiveness.